Create custom events

 Chat SDK handles a few intrinsic types of such events that get emitted automatically when a user:

-• Reports a message or user (report event type for messages and users)
+• Reports a message (report event type)

 • Starts/Stops typing a message on a channel (typing event type)